ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 It should show: driver version-440.33 & CUDA version-10.2 <br>
 **Note**:
-- It's recommended to use PPA to install Nvidia drivers.
+- It's recommended to use PPA to add repositories for Nvidia drivers.
 Personal Package Archives (PPA) enables you to upload Ubuntu source packages to be built and published as an apt repository by Launchpad.
+- It's recommended to use apt to install nvidia drivers.
+APT or Advanced Package Tool, is a free-software user interface that works with core libraries to handle the installation and removal of software on Debian, Ubuntu
 - If you want to download & install nvidia driver from source, it's a hectic process.
 Follow instructions in the website: http://www.linuxandubuntu.com/home/how-to-install-latest-nvidia-drivers-in-linux
 ## Configuring Latest CUDA installation:
 A list of Nvidia Graphics Driver with supported cuda version is given below: